 EC8 Input Plug: Another neat feature that the Apex has are the EC8 connectors.
 While this is not the biggest upgrade by any means, EC8 adapters give new customers a super simple and straightforward plug and play interface.
 This makes access to solar power and solar generators that much less intimidating for people who are new to solar.

-500 Watt Max Input: The second issue with the Apex is its 500 watt max input.
+500 Watt Max Input: With the release of the EC8 to MC4 adapter, the only real issue with the Inergy Apex is its 500 watt max input.
 The Kodiak boasted a full 600 watt max input which we are sad to see go.
 Though, with the MPPT charge controller that now comes installed in the Apex, the charge times are still super similar.
-We would have like to keep a 600 watt input WITH the MPPT but I guess you cant have everything!
+We would have like to kept a 600 watt input WITH the MPPT but I guess you can't have everything!

 In conclusion, it’s super apparent that Inergy has listened to customer feedback and continued to innovate.
-The upgraded screen, MPPT and 3 position power switch make the Inergy super hard to compete with for the other generators on the market.
+The upgraded screen, MPPT and 3 position power switch make the Inergy Apex super hard to compete with for the other generators on the market.
 Its 1500 watt continuous output and 3000 watt surge coupled with its lightweight and small dimensions really make this one of the best options on the market.
-With the pre-sale pricing of the Apex this is by far the best deal on the internet for a solar generator.
-If you have the ability to wait til June, 2019 for your Apex or Apex kit then this has to be one of the best purchases you can make if you’re looking for a reliable and powerful solar generator.
+At $1,250 all-in, the Inergy Apex is by far the best deal on the internet for a solar generator.
+If you're in the market for a solar generator then this has to be one of the best purchases you can make, especially if you’re looking for a reliable and powerful solar generator.